-We at Advisor Websites have taken every precaution to protect you against spam.
-We have built our platform to automatically block up to 80% of all incoming spam you receive, and are operating under best practices against preventing spam.
+Our team at Advisor Websites has taken every precaution to protect you against spam.
+We have built our platform to automatically block up to 80% of all incoming spam you may receive.

-Unfortunately, if you have a contact form on your website, there is still a chance that you may experience some levels of spam.
-While this is annoying, it is also unfortunately common.
-You will be able to recognize when a message is submitted from your contact form if you receive an email from email@example.com with “form submission”, “contact request” or similar language.
+Unfortunately, if you have a contact form on your website, there is still a chance that you may experience spam submissions.
+While this is annoying, it is also extremely common.
+You will be able to recognize when a message is submitted from your contact form if you receive an email from firstname.lastname@example.org with “form submission”, “contact request” or similar language.

 Here are some tips to identify spam and stay safe on the internet.
 The email you have received is likely spam if: